indrek777/whtzup-app/EXPO_SETUP.md

 # 📱 Expo Setup Guide for iOS App Store Deployment

-This guide will help you convert your Event Discovery web app to a native iOS app using Expo and deploy it to TestFlight and the App Store.
+This guide will help you convert your Event web app to a native iOS app using Expo and deploy it to TestFlight and the App Store.

 ## 🚀 Quick Start